rust-lang/book/nostarch/chapter12.md

 have extraneous information we don’t want to give to our users.
 Perhaps using the technique we used in Listing 9-13 isn’t the best to use here: a call to `panic!` is more appropriate for a programming problem than a usage problem, as discussed in Chapter 9.
-Instead, we can use the other technique you learned about in Chapter 9—returning a `Result` that indicates either success or an error.
+Instead, we’ll use the other technique you learned about in Chapter 9—returning a `Result` that indicates either success or an error.